sjhloco/nornir_validate/README.md

       state: FULL
 ```

-The resulting python object is generated by serialising the YAML output and is stored as a host_var (data dictionary) called *desired_state* for that host.
+The resulting python object is generated by serialising the YAML output and is stored as a host_var (nornir *data* dictionary) called *desired_state* for that host.
+This is the same structure that the *actual_state* will be in.

 ```python
 {'show etherchannel summary': {'Po2': {'members': {'Gi0/15': {'mbr_status': 'P'},